 - On February 25, 2019, Samsung, Cisco, and Orange unveiled two promising industrial 5G applications – a drone and an industrial robot, at the MWC 19 in Barcelona.
 This was the first time the three companies have demonstrated the 5G-equipped devices at the exhibition.
 These companies have stepped up their 5G efforts with pilots of drone and industrial robots, leveraging the low latency and high speed that 5G offers.

 Huawei Technologies Co.
 Ltd. (China)

 Huawei has been pouring money into research on 5G wireless networks and patenting key technologies.
-The company has hired many experts from abroad as well to decide the technical standards for the next generation of wireless communication technology.
+The company has hired many experts from abroad as well to decide the technical standards for the next-generation wireless communication technology.

-- As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which majority belongs to Huawei and ZTE.
+- As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which the majority belong to Huawei and ZTE.

-- Huawei spent around $12 Billion on R&D in 2017, which was threefold of Ericsson’s spending of $4.1 Billion.
-This year, according to estimates, it will spend $800 million in 5G research and development alone.
+- Huawei spent around $12bn on R&D in 2017 which was threefold of Ericsson spending of $4.1 bn.
+In 2018, it planned to spend $800 million alone in 5G research and development.

 - The company wants to involve AI in 5G which according to them is a much more integral element of Huawei’s 5G strategy.
 The company also plans to launch a full range of Huawei commercial equipment including wireless access networks, core networks, and devices.